-Now, as they move through their 50s and 60s and into retirement, a time when the notion of relaxation and restoration may seem more appealing, boomers are finding a good night’s sleep is often hard to come by.
+Now, as they move through their 50s and 60s into retirement and look forward to relaxing, boomers are finding a good night’s sleep is often hard to come by.
 Like previous generations, many are grappling with insomnia, snoring, and other disorders associated with aging, excess weight, and uncooperative sleep cycles.

 “The body clock changes,” said Dr. Atul Malhotra, associate professor at Harvard Medical School and medical director for the sleep disorders program at Harvard-affiliated Brigham and Women’s Hospital in Boston.
 “It’s not just that people sleep poorly because they’re older.
 As we get older, we’re more at risk for conditions such as insomina or sleep apnea.”

 Sleep problems of one sort or another bedevil about 70 million Americans, according to the National Center on Sleep Disorders Research at the National Institutes of Health.
 The consequences can vary from feeling drowsy at work to dozing off while driving, something that causes an estimated 1,500 deaths and tens of thousands of injuries per year.

 Indeed, the Centers for Disease Control and Prevention has classified insufficient sleep as a public health epidemic, citing surveys that found 48 percent of adults snore and nearly 38 percent unintentionally fell asleep during the day at least once in a month.

 Researchers have identified a link, what they call a “bidirectional relationship,” between sleep disorders and other medical conditions afflicting older people.
 “Individuals with sleep disorders are more likely to develop hypertension, depression, cardiovascular, and cerebrovascular disease,” said an article in the Journal of the American Geriatric Society.
 “Conversely, individuals with any of these diseases are at higher than normal risk of developing sleep problems.”